Dorit Kemsley On Kim Richards Sobriety: ‘I Was In Shock At What I Was Hearing’

 A post shared by @doritkemsley on

 “Fast forward to the dinner.
 At first, I was in shock at what I was hearing.
 Here we are, all of us having fun together and then we hear what Lisa R. said about Kim.
 It wasn’t nice to hear.
-I wanted to be fair and give her the benefit of the doubt, but deep down I felt it was more likely that she did say it,” Dorit Kemsley explains in her Bravo blog about the dinner in Mexico, where she learned that Lisa Rinna may have questioned Kim’s sobriety in a conversation with Eden Sassoon.
+I wanted to be fair and give her the benefit of the doubt, but deep down I felt it was more likely that she did say it,” Dorit Kemsley explains in her Bravo blog about the dinner in Mexico, where she learned that Lisa Rinna might have questioned Kim’s sobriety in a conversation with Eden Sassoon.

 Of course, many people were surprised that Lisa would question Kim’s sobriety.
-At the time, Rinna has revealed that she was just speculating based on what she had experienced the year prior, but she hadn’t really spent any time with Kim.
+At the time, Rinna has revealed that she was just speculating based on what she had experienced during the prior year, but she hadn’t really spent any time with Kim.
 And when Lisa Vanderpump told Kyle about Rinna’s comment, she freaked out.
-During the dinner, Dorit Kemsley kept listening to what was being said and she slowly started questioning whether her co-star had really said those things.
+During the dinner, Dorit Kemsley kept listening to what was being said, and she slowly started questioning whether her co-star had really said those things.

 “I did have a lovely time with her and Eden at Eden’s house for smoothie night.
 In fact, my mention of when Rinna pulled out her bag of pills during smoothie night was to highlight what fun we had together and the barrel of laughs we shared together.
 “We bonded over Xanax and smoothies” – we had fun.
 My main concern was Kyle though.
 None of us wanted this trip to be ruined for her and Mauricio so it was a priority for me to make sure she still enjoyed herself,” Dorit Kemsley explains about her role in the dinner, according to Bravo, sharing that she doesn’t want to do or say anything to upset Kyle during the trip to Mexico.